laschuet/ClusteringPrototypesCriticisms.jl/README.md

 | affinity propagation        | ✓          | ✓          |

 In order to compute prototypes and criticisms for clusterings, we provide two approaches:
-1. Directly use a clustering results computed with the [Clustering.jl][clustering.jl-url] package.
+1. Directly use a clustering result computed with the [Clustering.jl][clustering.jl-url] package.
 2. Provide the raw data set, the clustering assignments of the data instances, and the kind of method to be used for computing the prototypes and criticisms.